-Comparison of 1/N-Scaling Methods If a and b are polynomials, their product can be computed via the following expression: $\frac{1}{N}iNTT(NTT(\mathbf{a}) \odot NTT(\mathbf{b}))$, where NTT denotes the Number Theoretic Transform, iNTT its inverse, and \odot denotes the Hadamard product.
-In this section, we compare the performance of three methods of performing the 1/N-scaling: two which are commonly used, and a third method using pre-computation.
+Comparison of 1/N-Scaling Methods

+If a and b are polynomials, their product can be computed via the following expression: $(1/N)iNTT(NTT(a)\odot$ NTT(b)), where $\odot$ denotes the Hadamard product.
+In this section, we compare the performance of three methods of performing the 1/N scaling: two that are commonly used and a third method using precomputation.
 The naive approach simply scales the output of iNTT by 1/N.

-However, the 1/N-scaling does not need to occur at the end.
+However, the 1/N scaling does not need to occur at the end.
 It is straightforward to verify that scaling commutes with butterfly operations, stages in NTTs, and entire NTTs (and their inverses).
-This enables a second approach to perform 1/N-scaling, which consists of scaling the output of each butterfly by 1/2.
+This enables a second approach to perform 1/N scaling, which consists of scaling the output of each butterfly by 1/2.
 We refer to this approach as butterfly scaling.
-Note that 1/2-scaling can be efficiently computed on the GPU's ALU via bit-shifts and sums.
-A third approach involves moving half of these 1/2-scalings to precomputation in the twiddle factor array, which we refer to as twiddle factor scaling.
+Note that 1/2 scaling can be efficiently computed on the GPU's arithmetic logic unit via bit shifts and sums.
+A third approach involves moving half of these 1/2 scalings to precomputation in the twiddle factor array, which we refer to as twiddle factor scaling.

-We collected performance metrics for each of these three methods, for both our 32-bit and 64-bit baseline inverse NTT implementations.
-As expected, the naive 1/N-scaling was the slowest.
-Butterfly scaling provided 1.29% and 3.85% speedups respectively.
-Twiddle factor scaling provided the most significant speedups at 3.13% and 4.86% speedups respectively.
-This was also to be expected, as much of the computation is moved into pre-computation.
+We collected performance metrics for each of these three methods for both our 32-bit and 64-bit baseline iNTT implementations.
+As expected, the naive 1/N scaling was the slowest.
+Butterfly scaling provided 1.29% and 3.85% speedups, respectively.
+Twiddle factor scaling provided the most significant speedups at 3.13% and 4.86%, respectively.
+This was also to be expected, as much of the computation is moved into precomputation.